carlo98/tello-ai-features/README.md

 ## Files
 telloCV.py: controller

-face_rec_tracker.py: uses a SVM and python's face_recognition to recognize faces, the binary SVM can be computed with "svm.py"
+face_rec_tracker.py: uses a SVM and python's face_recognition to recognize faces, the binary SVM can be computed with "svm.py" DANGER!

 svm.py: Creates a SVM capable of recognize faces, at the top of the file is shown how one should organize the images.
 [Face recognition](https://github.com/ageitgey/face_recognition)

+collision_avoidance.py: Uses a neural network to perform collision avoidance, chooses whether to go forward or turn left.
+DANGER!

+train_model.ipynb: Can be used to train a NN using images in folder "data" and saving the NN in folder "saved_models".
+In order to save images look at the commands in telloCV.py

 ### Warning
 The binarized svm in the repo, "svm_fam.bin", should be replaced with an svm fitted with your images, using the script "svm.py".